-The ducts are constructed out of sheet metal and flex duct.
+DUCTS The ducts are constructed out of sheet metal.
 The ducts are properly installed and are performing their intended function.
+The ductwork was inaccessible and was not inspected except to determine that air flow was adequate at the accessible registers.